VoltDB/volt-testcontainer/README.md

 2. Build the project:
     ```sh
-    mvn -DskipTests clean package
+    mvn clean install javadoc:javadoc
     ```

-3. Running Tests: To run these tests you must have a VoltDB license to be placed as /tmp/voltdb-license.xml
-    ```sh
-    mvn test
-    ```
+   This will also run the tests provided you have a license in /tmp/voltdb-license.xml if you want to specify alternate license location point VOLTDB_LICENSE environment variable to a license file.

 ## Usage
 ### Running VoltDB in a Container